CRTeaching/KeepingUpAppearances/README.md

 Alpha version works with one photo at a time.
 Epochs value works best around 1000.
 Its performance is bad with cold color pallet or when a different image is used for testing and for predicting.

+## API

+API needs static and templates folder to be in place to function correctly, as well as all python files.

+To run the API, simply run ***"python api.py"***.
+Afterwards, a localserver should be created.

+127.0.0.1:5000/ is the default link it creates.
+After accessing it, a list of possible options should appear.
+It can take a while to train a model so if a page is loading in for a while, check out output logs.

 ### Layout

 To train the model, test its performance, and run some images through it: run main.py (it is esentially the training loop).